Healthcare in Kenya: Nursing Home

 These are owned privately by individuals or churches and offer services roughly similar to those available at a sub-district or district hospital.
-They are also believed to provide better medical services compared to public hospitals.

 Sub-County hospitals

 These are similar to health centres with addition of a surgery unit for Caeserian section and other procedures.
 Many are managed by clinical officers.
 A good number have a medical officer and a wider range of surgical services.
 Each sub-county, formerly district in the country, has a subcounty hospital, which is the co-ordinating and referral centre for the smaller units.
 They usually have the resources to provide comprehensive medical and surgical services.
 They are managed by medical superintendents.

 County Referral hospitals

 Kenya has 47 counties, each with at least one county referral, or teaching and referral hospital which is the referral point for the district hospitals.
 These are regional centres which provide specialised care including intensive care and life support and specialist consultations.
 It was the policy of many hospitals that those who do not pay their bills are not allowed to leave and may be prevented from doing so by armed guards.
 This policy was found to be illegal in September 2015 by the High Court but was still widespread in October 2018, when the court again ruled that this "is not one of the acceptable avenues (for hospitals) to recover debt".